hapax/hapax.github.io/assets/chandra.md

 Both involve smaller bodies (electrons/planets) orbiting a much larger central body (nucleus/sun) under the influence of a central force (electrostatics/gravity).
 Orbits also have finite occupancy.
 Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers.
-Electrons automatically clear their orbitals by the Pauli exclusion principle, a point we will return to below.
+Electrons, on the other hand, automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

+But that is where the resemblance ends: the solar system is classical, and the atom is quantum.
+A planet can have any old radius, but the orbitals in an atom are strictly *quantised*

 The quantum analogue of the solar system is the atom.
 The gigantic nucleus acts like the sun, with planetary electrons